accoffin12/-streaming-05-smart-smoker/README.md

 * The primary difference should be going from 1 to 3 queue_names and from 1 to 3 callbacks.
 * Part of the challenge is to implement analytics using the tools and approach provided (don't significantly refactor the codebase during your first week of work!)
 * AFTER earning credit for the assignment, THEN create and share additional custom projects.
-It's important to note that this project only developes a Producer, which means that we will be hevaily relying on the RabbitMQ Admin Panel and logs.
-The logs for this project have been included in the repository as a way to show that the message is being sent to the queue.
+It's important to note that this project only develops a Producer, we will be heavily relying on the RabbitMQ Admin Panel and logs.
+The logs for this project have been included in the repository to show that the message is being sent to the queue.

 # 7. Developing Producer
 The Producer for this project is based on a Base Code provided by Dr. Case called v2_emitter_of_tasks from the streaming-04-multiple-consumers.
-Samples of the v2_emitter_of_tasks.py can be found in the BaseCode_Samples folder, as well as two variations on a Consumer.
-The entire base code was kept, with some sections modified to meet the requriements of the assignment.
-The original code included a path to the RabbitMQ Admin Website seen in lines 44 to 51.
+Samples of the v2_emitter_of_tasks.py can be found in the BaseCode_Samples folder and two variations on a Consumer.
+The entire base code was kept, with some sections modified to meet the assignment requirements.
+The original code included a path to the RabbitMQ Admin Website in lines 44 to 51.

 ## 7a. send_message Function
-The focus of this particular Producer was developing a Producer that would stream data to 3 seperate queues, smoker_queue, foodA_queue, foodB_queue.
-In order to do this the variables were declared upfront.
+This particular Producer focused on developing a Producer that would stream data to 3 separate queues, smoker_queue, foodA_queue, and foodB_queue.
+To do this the variables were declared upfront.
 There were complications when the variables were placed under the entry point, so they were moved to the top under the Imported Libraries.

 ```
 # Declaring variables: